Amadou Cheiffou

 Amadou Cheiffou (born 1 December 1942) is a Nigerien politician who was Prime Minister of Niger from 26 October 1991 to 17 April 1993, heading a transitional government.
 He has led the Social Democratic Rally (RSD-Gaskiya), a political party, since founding it in January 2004.
-Cheiffou was President of the Economic, Social and Cultural Council of Niger (CESOC) from January 2006 to February 2010, and he held the official post of Ombudsman from August 2011 to December 2015.
+Cheiffou was President of the Economic, Social and Cultural Council of Niger (CESOC) from January 2006 to February 2010, and held the official post of Ombudsman from August 2011 to December 2015.

 Political career

-Graduate from the ENAC, Cheiffou is an ethnic Fula and was born at Kornaka, in Maradi Department, in 1942.
-Prior to becoming Prime Minister, Cheiffou worked in Dakar as a representative of the International Civil Aviation Organization (ICAO) for Central and West Africa.
-He was a delegate for the Association of Nigeriens Abroad at the 1991 National Conference; at the Conference, he was the compromise choice for the position of Prime Minister, although he was opposed by the delegates representing the government, and was elected on 26 October 1991.
-His selection as Prime Minister was aided by his political inexperience and lack of association with the old regime of Seyni Kountché and Ali Saibou.
+An ENAC graduate, Cheiffou is an ethnic Fula and was born at Kornaka, in Maradi Department, in 1942.
+Prior to becoming prime minister, Cheiffou worked in Dakar as a representative of the International Civil Aviation Organization (ICAO) for Central and West Africa.
+He was a delegate for the Association of Nigeriens Abroad at the 1991 National Conference; at the Conference, he was the compromise choice for the position of prime minister, although he was opposed by the delegates representing the government, and was elected on 26 October 1991.
+His selection as prime minister was aided by his political inexperience and lack of association with the old regime of Seyni Kountché and Ali Saibou.
 Cheiffou headed the transitional government that served from 1991 to 1993, during the transitional period leading to multiparty elections.
 He also served as Minister of National Defense during that period.
 Along with President Saibou and André Salifou, the President of the High Council of the Republic, he was prohibited by the National Conference from standing as a candidate in the February 1993 presidential election.

-As of 2002, Cheiffou was the ICAO's Regional Director for its Western and Central African Office.
+As of 2002, Cheiffou was the ICAO's regional director for its Western and Central African Office.

-Cheiffou was Vice-President of the Democratic and Social Convention (CDS-Rahama) before splitting with that party and its President, Mahamane Ousmane, and creating his own party, the Social Democratic Rally (RSD-Gaskiya), in January 2004.
+Cheiffou was vice-president of the Democratic and Social Convention (CDS-Rahama) before splitting with that party and its president, Mahamane Ousmane, and creating his own party, the Social Democratic Rally (RSD-Gaskiya), in January 2004.
 In the presidential election held on 16 November 2004, Cheiffou placed fourth out of six candidates, winning 6.35% of the vote.
 He was elected to the National Assembly in the December 2004 parliamentary election as an RSD candidate in Maradi constituency.

 When the 85-member Economic, Social and Cultural Council (CESOC) was installed by President Mamadou Tandja on 3 January 2006, Cheiffou became President of CESOC.